abraham-serafino/js-patterns/README.md

 # js-gof
-Design Patterns ala Gang of Four - with the Javascript way
+Design Patterns ala Gang of Four - the Javascript way